mamoore1440/Econ-Blog-old2/src/content/all-Notes/Economic-Fundamentals.md

   This will make it so there will never a cause where a Thing or CoTs would go extinct(1).

 After Sin:
-  Because Humans sin any CoH have a chance to sin.
+  Because Humans sin any CoH have a chance to make an upward and a (repricol chance) downard consumption.
+  Upward consumptions favor the whole.
+Downward consupetions favor individual.

+  - No Human would prioritize it's self over the whole given the opportunity.
+    - This would lead to an inherient social contract.

-- Tragedy of the commons is when one generation of people consumes more than can be replenished.
+1. Tragedy of the commons is when one generation of people consumes more than can be replenished.
   - Individuals in society casuse this tragedy

+  - Humans will at times prioritize themselves over a "greater good".
+    - This leads to the social contract which didn't exist before to now exist.
+    - The social contract will also degrade over time.
+      * I have no clue how the "wave" function would act.
+Would Individuals and Societies both have a cohesion level?
+    - When a Human prioritizes consuming a would be extinct Thing over any other split of Humanity optimal goal of not consuming. (not consuming it thus no extinction)

-- Tragedy of the publics is when one society has more abstract demand than they should.
+2. Tragedy of the publics is when Society consumes too much of a Thing than it should even if there is no extinction threat.
-  - "States" of societies in a societies lifetime create this tragedy.
+  - Like mindless art, funko pops, etc
+  - Plastic is a great example.
+No short term extinction threat but there is posibly one long long off.
-  - Present society is has more abstract demand than it should.
+  - This can also take place when society has too much abstract demand pulled forward in time by debt.
     - Future society is worse off because they will have less demand than it should.
-  - Society now has a death time.
-This would be when Society pulls far too much demand forward leaving a future society that is barren.
-  - To not have death time it requires all demand across all time to be balanced.
-(Requires a extratemporal market.
-I would rather die with God than live forever with the Devil).
+      - This creates waves.
+Someone has a job based on a Thing but looses it when that Thing loses demand.
+        - Leads to recessions and depressions.
+        - "Are Depressions a thing of the past?"; well no, because The Rate set in your Financial System keeps going to Cheap Money
+        - Cheap Money creates lots of short term demand. ("Ghost Demand" in the present and "Savings"*. *Include Default Risk!!!!)
+      - Hypothetically it's a massive drop in demand.
+A "Cliff" persay:
+        - At this point it may be better to drop all current financial systems overnight in favor of new ones.
+        - The new system would be incredibly hard to have mass adoption.
+        - It would require a plan (PR, SpokesPeople, etc)

 What ever Things or CoTs can go fully extinct now need a market because of the Tragedy of the commons.
 Because there is a tragedy of the publics.
-Society now needs temporal supply and demand marketed.
-Otherwise the Society will kill itself.
+Society now needs temporal supply and demand markets or a strict social system.

-MONEY:
+# MONEY:

+Again the Community chest is off limits.
+Who can trust who?
+Which means we now must start using private property.
+Defined private property is really hard to trade.
+Money is created as a representative of abstract value.
+This removes the double coincidence of wants from society and thus ditches the barter system.

 - We can create a universal numeraire for each Thing.
   - This is Money